Episode 14 | Shrinking or Love(and why making yourself easy to love makes you disappear)

 Sometimes self-abandonment doesn't begin with the big things.
 It begins in small daily moments where you stop telling the truth about what you want in order to maintain connection.

 Not loudly.
+Quietly.

-So instead of listening to yourself first, you learn how to anticipate reactions, manage emotional safety, and minimize your own needs before anyone else has the chance to dismiss them.
+You become flexible, accommodating, and emotionally easy because somewhere along the way you learned that honesty could create disconnection, conflict, tension, or emotional distance.
+So instead of listening to yourself first, you learn how to anticipate reactions, manage emotional safety, and minimise your own needs before anyone else has the chance to dismiss them.

 And eventually, you stop noticing how often you disappear inside your own relationships.

-telling the truth about what you want, naming a need without apologizing for it, and letting yourself fully exist in the room.
+But this episode is also about returning.
+About the small moments where healing begins — telling the truth about what you want, naming a need without apologising for it, and letting yourself fully exist in the room.

 Because maybe it was never really about the dinner.